 - And a comfortable mattress.
 If your mattress is more than seven years old, it could be worn out—and costing you a better night’s sleep.
-If your bed shows signs of wear (like deep impressions) or you consistently wake up sore in the morning, it might be time to think about investing in a new sleep surface.
+If you don’t have the best mattress or your bed shows signs of wear (like deep impressions) or you consistently wake up sore in the morning, it might be time to think about investing in a new sleep surface.
 Shameless plug: take a look at our selection of mattresses if you’re in the market!

 Natural Remedies for Sleep